 Hodgkin lymphoma is named for Dr. Thomas Hodgkin, who first noted a trend of cancer cases in the lymph nodes in 1832.
 The disease was called Hodgkin's disease until it was officially renamed Hodgkin lymphoma in the late 20th century.

 Source: Hodgkin Lymphoma.
-Reviewed by Jonathan W. Friedberg, MD and Lynn Rich, MS, NP.
+Reviewed by Carla Casulo, MD and Lynn Rich, MS, NP.